ZcashFoundation/zcash-fpga/README.md

 [Here](Blockchain_Acceleration_Using_FPGAs_Elliptic_curves_zkSNARKs_and_VDFs_presentation.pdf) is a copy of the presentation slides.

 While mainly developed for Equihash verification and elliptic curve operations on the secp256k1 and bls12-381 curves, the code (ip_cores) used in this repo can also be applied to other curves by changing parameters / minimum modification to equations.
+Currently a FPGA accelerator for Ethereum 2.0 SNARKs is being developed [here](https://github.com/bsdevlin/fpga_snark_prover) (underlying core modules are all reused as a submodule from this Zcash repo).

 # Getting started